Maniacal Laughter

-Maniacal Laughter is The Bouncing Souls' second full-length album, which includes "The Ballad Of Johnny X," and "Here We Go."
-The album also contains a cover of "Born to Lose," which was originally performed by Ted Daffan.
-"Lamar Vannoy" is included in the opening sequence of Larry Clark's 2002 film Ken Park.
+Maniacal Laughter is The Bouncing Souls' second full-length album, which includes "Here We Go" and "The Ballad Of Johnny X. The album also contains a cover of "Born to Lose," which was originally performed by Ted Daffan.
+"Lamar Vannoy" is included in the opening sequence of Larry Clark's controversial 2002 film Ken Park.

 Track listing

 All songs written by The Bouncing Souls except where noted.